- If you can't connect to EA servers, it's possible that the service is having some issues.

-Many EA fans reported There was a problem connecting to EA servers while trying to run certain games.
-Luckily, most of the time it’s not a massive issue and the following solutions usually help.
+Many EA fans reported There was a problem connecting to EA servers while trying to run certain games on both Windows 10 and 11.

-What to do if you’re unable to connect to EA servers?
+What happens if I can’t connect to the EA servers?

 - Restart the game